wang-bin/PhotoKit/README.md

 PhotoKit
 ==============

 PhotoKit is a photo browser with impressive 3D effects and many slide effects.

+Features:
+* 3D effects
+* Slide effects (my another project NextEffect).
+* Multi-touch (e.g. on N9)
-Support viewing EXIF information.
+* EXIF information.
-You can share the image to sina weibo easily with it.
+* Share images to sina weibo. (for Chinese users)
-You can also view the online images with Google image search.
+* Online images with Google image search.
+* Build debian package (make deb).

 PhotoKit can not manager photos now, just viewing.
 It will be possible in the future.